scalawithcats/scala-with-cats/src/pages/case-studies/validation/check.md

 We will use this implementation for the rest of this case study.
 </div>

-Using `E Xor A` for the output of our check is the wrong abstraction.
+Using `Either[E, A]` for the output of our check is the wrong abstraction.
 Why is this the case,
 and what kind of abstraction should we be using?
 Change your implementation accordingly.